-All replacement housing, inclusionary housing, and substantial rehabilitation set-aside affordable housing units shall: 1) be reasonably disbursed throughout the housing development; 2) be comparable in size and design to the market-rate units in the housing development; 3) include a land use covenant guaranteeing that the restricted affordable income and rent requirements for each unit will be observed for the term designated in the land use covenant; and 4) be monitored annually for compliance with income and rents by the LACDA.
-The LACDA may impose fees to offset administrative costs incurred to monitor compliance of the affordable housing units.
+All replacement housing, inclusionary housing, and substantial rehabilitation set-aside affordable housing units shall: 1) be equitably disbursed throughout the housing development; 2) be comparable in size and design to the market-rate units in the housing development; 3) include a land use covenant guaranteeing that the restricted affordable income and rent requirements for

-&lt;sup>1 This Policy applies to the unincorporated territory of Marina del Rey.
+1 This Policy applies to the unincorporated territory of Marina del Rey.
 The County of Los Angeles Inclusionary Housing Ordinance [Los Angeles County Code Chapter 22.121] does not apply to unincorporated Marina del Rey.

-&lt;sup>2 To the extent that this Policy exceeds the requirements of the Mello Act, such provisions apply prospectively to new leases and new development projects, and substantial rehabilitation projects under existing leases, as appropriate, where the lessee seeks a lease amendment requiring the County's discretionary approval, or as otherwise permitted by law.
+2 To the extent that this Policy exceeds the requirements of the Mello Act, such provisions apply prospectively to new leases and new development projects.
+For leases that predate this Policy, the 30% Affordable Housing Units set-aside for Substantial Rehabilitation projects and the Centralized Waitlist shall only apply, as appropriate, when a lessee seeks a lease amendment requiring the County's discretionary approval.